Federal Judge Rules In Favor Of Harvard In Admissions Case

 Federal District Court Judge Allison D. Burroughs issued her decision Tuesday, saying, "Harvard's admission program passes constitutional muster," and that "ensuring diversity at Harvard relies, in part, on race conscious admissions."

-The plaintiff, advocacy group Students for Fair Admissions, accused Harvard of discriminating against Asian-American applicants.
+The plaintiff, advocacy group Students for Fair Admissions (SFFA), accused Harvard of discriminating against Asian-American applicants.
 It argued the school considers race too much, forcing Asian-Americans to meet a higher bar to get in.

-Legal experts have said that SFFA is likely to appeal, and the case could make it all the way to the Supreme Court.
+In a statement, SFFA President Edward Blum said, "Students for Fair Admissions is disappointed that the court has upheld Harvard's discriminatory admissions policies."
+He also said, "SFFA will appeal this decision to the First Court of Appeals and, if necessary, to the U.S Supreme Court."

 Supporters of affirmative action fear that if this case makes it to the nation's highest court, race-conscious admissions could be eliminated.